ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 Thank you for reading this far!

-We've discussed the importance of regular database backups and seen how to achieve that through an automated procedure.
+We've discussed the importance of regular database backups and how to automate them.

 As in any process, there's always room for improvement.
-The next steps I'd like to look into:
+The next features I'd like to implement:

 - Email notifications, specially in the case of failure.
 - Secure password management, that would allow removing database and GPG